-Cognita ensures that the Designated Teacher for Looked After Children (and previously Looked After Children receives training, including on the reasons children become looked after, their legal status, the support that staff can provide to keep such children safe and the ways in which they can maximise educational stability for Looked After Children (and previously Looked After Children).
+Cognita ensures that the Designated Teacher for Looked After Children receives training, including on the reasons why children become looked after, their legal status, the support that staff can provide to keep such children safe and the ways in which they can maximise educational stability for Looked After Children (see above).

-The Designated Teacher for Looked After Children (and previously Looked After Children), in collaboration with the DSL.
+The Designated Teacher for Looked After Children (and 'previously' Looked After Children), in collaboration with the DSL is responsible for:

-- (a) is responsible for ensuring that any looked after children are adequately supported by staff in school - (b) has contact details of the child's social worker and the name and contact details of the Virtual School Head for children in care - (c) ensures that relevant staff members have sufficient information about the child's looked after legal status and care arrangements: - (d) works with the Virtual School Head to discuss how staff can best support and promote the educational progress and achievement of Looked After Children and previously looked after children in the school and meet the needs in the looked after child's Personal Education Plan; and - (e) attends Looked After Children reviews and other meetings they are required to attend..
+- a) ensuring that any looked after child are adequately supported by staff in school - b) has contact details of the child's social worker and the name and contact details of the Virtual School Head for children in care - c) ensures that relevant staff members have sufficient information about the child's looked after legal status and care arrangements; - works with the Virtual School Head to discuss how staff can best support and promote the educational progress and achievement of Looked After Children and previously looked after children in the school and meet the needs in the looked after child's LAC Plan, and Personal Education Plan; and - e) attends Looked After Children reviews and other meetings they are required to attend.